yesodweb/yesodweb.com-content/blog/2016/07/http2-server-push.md

 ## Visualization

 Here are screen shots of Firefox accessing the new Warp.
-Figure 1 is the first access and the middleware has not learned anything.
+The first figure is the first access and the middleware has not learned anything.
 So, no pushes are used.

+![Figure 1: Download time-line without server push](/assets/server-push/nopush.png)

-Figure 2 is the second access.
+The second figure is the second access.
 You can see .js and .css files are pushed.

-![Figure 1: Download time-line without server push](/assets/server-push/nopush.png)

 ![Figure 2: Download time-line with server push](/assets/server-push/push.png)